NFL DFS picks, lineup advice, strategy for Eagles vs. Giants on Thursday Night Football

-NFL DFS, Thursday Night Football: Eagles vs. Giants daily fantasy picks, lineups on DraftKings, FanDuel
+NFL DFS, Thursday Night Football: Eagles vs. Giants daily fantasy picks, advice, stacks on DraftKings, FanDuel

 Jimmie Kaylor shares his top NFL DFS picks, daily fantasy optimal lineups, and NFL DFS advice for Giants vs. Eagles on 'Thursday Night Football'